 Are Your Wellsites Compliant?

 When it comes to keeping your employees and contractors safe, you can’t be too careful — or too quick.
-We work quickly to implement compliance programs that comply with OSHA's new silica standard.
+We work quickly to implement air quality compliance programs that comply with OSHA's new silica standard.

 Dr. David Michaels, Frmr.
 Asst.
 Sec. of Labor, OSHA